Twisted Stomach. What All Dog Owners NEED to Know

 This can further lead to a loss of blood supply to the heart, potential damage to the spleen and liver, followed by shock.
 It can tragically lead to death within hours, or even sooner in the worst cases.
 It is not an understatement to say that this is the most drastic condition a dog can face and one that requires RAPID emergency treatment.

+Without treatment a dog with bloat has an extremely high chance of death.
 Sadly even with emergency treatment and surgery the mortality rates can be as high as 60%.

 The extreme seriousness and suddenness of this is why it is vital for you to know the causes, risks and symptoms, so you can help reduce the chances of a twisted stomach occurring and act rapidly if you recognize it.